tjctracy/tensor_market/README.md

 # Test environment:

-contracts have been tested on ethereumjs-testrpc using Truffle Ganache CLI.
+Contracts have been tested on ethereumjs-testrpc using Truffle Ganache CLI.
 Rinkeby testnet deployment is the next phase.

-for fast formal analysis, https://remix.ethereum.org/ is a helpful environment.
+For fast formal analysis, https://remix.ethereum.org/ is a helpful environment.

 # Auditing tools: